Stress is the name we give to our physical, mental and emotional response to excessive pressure or demands on us.

 Be good to yourself

 Working through without breaks is much more likely to affect your performance and productivity in a negative way, whereas taking just 20 minutes off for lunch and regular mini breaks can help make you feel refreshed and more focused.
 Try scheduling regular short breaks throughout your working day.
+Even a few minutes down time out of every hour can have positive impacts on your overall efficiency.

 Ask for help